Closed for Memorial Day

 • Ancestry is also available everywhere, to anyone with a Connecticut library card, via the CT State Library site, ResearchITCT.

-The Meriden Public Library may have free tax forms or instruction packets on hand during tax season.
+The Meriden Public Library may have free federal tax forms or instruction packets on hand during tax season.
 Please call the library to verify which forms are available.
 Additionally, we can print any tax forms you need at the cost of 15 cents a page.

 Visit our Reading Recommendations page!
 Included are book displays and other resources sure to provide you with your next great read.